-When you feed your body a balanced, wholesome diet, you may be less likely to experience premature signs of aging on sun-exposed sites of your skin or worsened symptoms of existing skin problems.
-And when you eat right, your skin shows its appreciation by appearing smoother and healthier.
+When you feed your body a balanced, wholesome diet, you may be less likely to experience premature signs of aging on the sun-exposed parts of your skin or worsened symptoms of existing skin problems.
+And when you follow a healthy diet, your skin shows its appreciation by appearing smoother and healthier.

 Stock up on these skin-friendly foods:

-- Colourful fruits and vegetables bursting with antioxidant vitamins A, C, and E protect your skin from oxidative damage.
+- Colourful fruits and vegetables bursting with antioxidant vitamins A, C, and E protect your skin from free radicals.
 Try sweet potatoes, papaya, berries, broccoli, bell peppers, carrots, kale, olives, apples, onions, garlic, or eggplant.

 - The B vitamin biotin can give your skin a youthful and supple plump look, thanks to its role in your body's fat production.
-Try tomatoes, almonds, oats, eggs, or cucumbers for a bite of biotin.
+Try avocados, tomatoes, almonds, oats, eggs, cauliflower, or salmon to increase your biotin.

 - Legumes - beans, nuts, and peas - contain phytoestrogens, antioxidant phytochemicals (nutrients found in plants) that may protect against skin damage.